turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 }
 ```

-Here's the test case that we create for market delete functionality.
+Here's the test case that we create for the market delete functionality.

 ```typescript
 describe('remove_from_market', () => {